Financing a PLNU Education

 Science Honors Scholarships

 Prospective students invited to attend Point Loma Nazarene University’s Science Honors Weekend event may be offered a Science Honors Scholarship by faculty from the Science, Math, or Computer Science disciplines.
 Offering a Science Honors Scholarship is in addition to the offer of any PLNU Academic Scholarship.
-This scholarship is initially offered for two years and is then renewable annually with a cumulative 3.400 GPA (not rounded) at PLNU.
+This scholarship is initially offered for two years (four semesters) and is then renewable annually with a cumulative 3.400 GPA (not rounded) at PLNU.
 The student’s cumulative GPA will be reevaluated at the end of each subsequent fall semester for renewal during the next academic year.
 This scholarship is given for a maximum of eight (8) semesters.

 Merit Scholarship Criteria for Incoming Transfer Students